Inductive charging: Stationary charging

 In one inductive charging system, one winding is attached to the underside of the car, and the other stays on the floor of the garage.
 The major advantage of the inductive approach for vehicle charging is that there is no possibility of electric shock, as there are no exposed conductors, although interlocks, special connectors and RCDs (ground fault interruptors, or GFIs) can make conductive coupling nearly as safe.
 An inductive charging proponent from Toyota contended in 1998 that overall cost differences were minimal, while a conductive charging proponent from Ford contended that conductive charging was more cost efficient.

 From 2010 onwards car makers signaled interest in wireless charging as another piece of the digital cockpit.
 A group was launched in May 2010 by the Consumer Electronics Association to set a baseline for interoperability for chargers.
 In one sign of the road ahead a General Motors executive is chairing the standards, effort group.
 Toyota and Ford managers said they also are interested in the technology and the standards effort.

-Daimler's Head of Future Mobility, Professor Herbert Kohler, however, has expressed caution and said the inductive charging for EVs is at least 15 years away (from 2011) and the safety aspects of inductive charging for EVs have yet to be looked into in greater detail.
+Daimler's Head of Future Mobility, Professor Herbert Kohler, however, expressed caution and said the inductive charging for EVs was at least 15 years away (from 2011) and the safety aspects of inductive charging for EVs have yet to be looked into in greater detail.
 For example, what would happen if someone with a pacemaker is inside the vehicle?
 Another downside is that the technology requires a precise alignment between the inductive pick-up and the charging facility.

 In November 2011, the Mayor of London, Boris Johnson, and Qualcomm announced a trial of 13 wireless charging points and 50 EVs in the Shoreditch area of London's Tech City, due to be rolled out in early 2012.
 In October 2014, the University of Utah in Salt Lake City, Utah added an electric bus to its mass transit fleet that uses an induction plate at the end of its route to recharge.
-UTA, the regional public transportation agency, plans to introduce similar buses in 2018.
+UTA, the regional public transportation agency, planned to introduce similar buses in 2018.
 In November 2012 wireless charging was introduced with 3 buses in Utrecht, The Netherlands.
 January 2015, eight electric buses were introduced to Milton Keynes, England, which uses inductive charging in the road with proov/ipt technology at either end of the journey to prolong overnight charges., Later bus routes in Bristol, London and Madrid followed.